toddpiltingsrud/lojax/README.md

 # lojax

-This is a JavaScript library I’ve been slowly tweaking for a few years.
+This is a JavaScript library I've been slowly tweaking for a few years.
 It enables flexible communication between client and server via a declarative syntax and a JavaScript API.
 This version has been completely refactored and has been extended to include JSON modeling and binding features.